 Jonesing to visit a Japanese public market?

 Walking with my Osaka girlfriend Yuka, she mentioned how much the market has changed and is often so crowded that locals do not visit as much.
-The seafood here can get pricey compared to other famous markets across Japan, such as Kyoto‘s notable Nishiki Market, which still retains its proud tradition towards craftsmanship, food and originality.
+The seafood here can get pricey compared to other famous markets across Japan, such as Kyoto‘s notable Nishiki Market, which still retains its proud tradition of craftsmanship, food and originality.